generalui/s3p/README.md

 # CLI

 There is no need to install s3p directly.
-As long as you have NodeJS installed, you can run s3p directly using `npx`.
+In environments like [AWS Cloudshell](https://aws.amazon.com/cloudshell/) where you have NodeJS installed, you can run s3p directly using `npx`.

 The built in help details all the commands, options, and provides many examples: